PgeePow/RO-WEB/docs/vendor.md

 | `@autotrade` or `@at`     | Keeps your shop open while you're offline.                                 |
 | `@searchstores` or `@ss`  | Opens the search window for all active shops on the server.                 |

-> 💡 Vendors must be placed in **Alberta** only.
-Shops outside this map may be removed by GMs.
+> 💡 Vendors can be placed in **Prontera** our current main town.
+Vendor location will be moved to other town in future.

 ---